raindrum/citeurl/docs_source/template-yamls.md

 ## Recognizing Shortform Citations

 Often, once a particular authority is cited once, subsequent references to it will take a shorter, more contextual format.
 For example, if a text cites *United States v.
 An Article Consisting of Boxes of Clacker Balls*, 413 F. Supp.
-1281 (1976), then immediately cites a specific page of it, the citation might look something like "*Id*. at 1284."
-Later, once another authority has been cited, the same citation might be referred back to with a citation like "413 F. Supp. at 1289."
+1281 (E.D.
+Wis.
+1976), then immediately cites a specific page of it, the second citation might look something like "*Id*. at 1284."
+Later, once a different authority has been cited in the interim, the same citation might be referred back to with a citation like "413 F. Supp. at 1289."

 To address this, CiteURL can essentially generate new templates on the fly, whenever it detects a citation.
 These templates can be of two forms: `shortForms` and `idForms`.
 In each case, the template is only applied to text after the original long-form citation.
 The difference is that `shortForms` are applied to *all* of the remaining text, whereas `idForms` are only matched against the text in between one citation and the next.
-The [Citator.list_citations()](../library/#citeurl.Citator.list_citations) function also accepts an interruption regex, all occurrences of which will break chains of "id." citations.
+Note that the [Citator.list_citations()](../library/#citeurl.Citator.list_citations) function also accepts an interruption regex, all occurrences of which will break chains of `idForm` citations.

 Like URL templates, `idForms` and `shortForms` may contain placeholders in curly braces.
 These placeholders will be replaced with the corresponding token matched in the long-form citation, so that you can ensure that they only match citations where those tokens are unchanged.
 For instance, you could write a template to recognize court cases: